 The Last of His Kind: The Life and Adventures of Bradford Washburn, America's Boldest Mountaineer

-In The Last of His Kind, renowned adventure writer David Roberts gives readers a spellbinding history of mountain climbing in the twentieth century as told through the biography of Brad Washburn, legendary mountaineering pioneer and photographer.
+A spellbinding history of mountain climbing in the 20th century as told through the biography of Brad Washburn, legendary mountaineering pioneer and photographer.
 Jon Krakauer, author of Into Thin Air, has praised David Roberts, saying, "Nobody alive writers better about mountaineering"-and nowhere is that truth more evident than in this breathtaking account of the life and exploits of America's greatest mountain climber.